Introduction to .NET Framework

 |4.7.2||4||Visual Studio 2017||10v 1803|

-- Visual Studio is the development tool which is used to design and develop the .NET applications.
+- Visual Studio is the development tool that is used to design and develop the .NET applications.
 For using Visual Studio, the user has to first install the .NET framework on the system.

 - In the older version of Windows OS like XP SP1, SP2 or SP3,